tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

-It also defines the interoperable process for systems to exchange patient-authorised healthcare data consistent with open standards, specifically FHIR (Fast Healthcare Interoperability Resources), OAuth, OpenID Connect, and UMA (User-Managed Access).
+It also defines the interoperable process for systems to exchange patient-authorised healthcare data consistent with open standards, specifically FHIR (Fast Healthcare Interoperability Resources), OAuth 2.0, OpenID Connect, and UMA (User-Managed Access).

 Two pertinent specifications are: